-When you add good stories to the catechism questions that apply to the topic, catechism class comes alive and the kids remember better.
+When you add good Bible and saint stories to the catechism questions that apply to the topic, catechism class comes alive and the kids remember better.
 Prayer and a good catechism are key to keeping the Faith through life.

 I really like having the children read real stories of the saints, as opposed to using text books.
 The most edifying books tell the real story.

 Good books offer the best catechism ideas in the pursuit of a joyful and truthful catechism course.
 They fill in the story for all of us, but most especially with a Catholic catechism for children.

 We have found several good Catholic books that are excellent for First Communion and Confirmation preparation for classroom or Catholic home school use.